 (f) The Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

-The Board at its meeting held on October 20 2016 had appointed M/s.
-Ernst &Young LLP as the Companys Internal Auditors for a period of three years i.e. upto September 30 2022.
+The Board at its meeting held on October 22 2019 has reappointed M/s.
+Ernst &Young LLP as the Company's Internal Auditors for a further period of three years i.e. upto September 30 2022.

 Pursuant to Section 204 of the Companies Act 2013 the Board had appointed M/s.
-V.Sreedharan & Associates Practicing Company Secretaries as Secretarial Auditors toconduct the Secretarial Audit of the Company for FY18.
+V.Sreedharan & Associates Practicing Company Secretaries as Secretarial Auditors toconduct the Secretarial Audit of the Company for FY20.
 The Secretarial Audit Report doesnot contain any qualification reservation or adverse remark and is annexed to this Reportas Annexure 7.
 Pursuant to the SEBI circular vide no. CIR/CFD/CMD/1/27/2019 dated February8 2019 the Annual Secretarial Compliance Report issued by M/s.
 V. Sreedharan &Associates Practicing Company Secretaries is attached as Annexure 8 to this Report andshall also be submitted to the stock exchanges where the shares of the Company are listed.

-During the year under review neither the statutory auditors nor the secretarialauditors have reported to the Audit and Risk Committee any instances or material fraud onthe Company by its officers or employees under Section 143(12) of the Companies Act 2013 the details of which need to be provided in this Report.
+During the year under review neither the statutory auditors nor secretarial auditorshave reported to the Audit Committee any material fraud on the Company by its officers oremployees under Section 143(12) of the Companies Act 2013 the details of which need tobe provided in this report.

 As required under Regulation 34 of SEBI Listing Regulations the Management Discussionand Analysis Report forms part of this Annual Report.

 Corporate Social Responsibility